SandwichGouda/Data/Data.md

 - Link Aggregation Control Protocol is a protocol that allows to aggregate several links into one to speed up the transmission.
 - You could think that aggregating two (same speed) links would double the link speed, but in practice, the traffic due to protocol communication implies that you would typically get around 1.5x speed.

+#### SNMP

+- Simple Network Management Protocol (SNMP) is an [Internet Standard](https://en.wikipedia.org/wiki/Internet_Standard) protocol (which means that it's standard over the Internet ; especially and typically, standardized by the IETF (Internet Engineering Task Force)(which looks like is the layer-3 equivalent to the IEEE, which semingly works more on layer 2)).
+  * It allows to get/manage **and edit** information about devices on IP networks.
+  * Routers, switches, servers, workstations, printers, ... handle SNMP.

 ##### ARP

 ##### Tunnels